Last Updated on by Rodrigo @ OutofYourComfortZone

 Grab your latest utility bills and take a look at your expenses.
 See if something stands out.
 Next, try to reduce your costs little by little.

-For example, replace all the light bulbs with LED lights, or at least CFLs.
+For example, replace all the light bulbs with LED grow lights, or at least CFLs.
 Set the washing machine and dishwasher on economic with cold water.
 If you really want to save some money, wash everything by hand.
 For the colder days, get a small electrical radiator to avoid wasting heat.

 5. Sell things you don’t need anymore